watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud Native Applications.md

   git commit -m "Initial Commit"
   ```

-* Setup your Azure DevOps repository as a new remote for push.
-Use the repository drop down to switch to the "content-init" repository.
-You can then copy the commands for the setting up the content-init repository from your browser, then update the HTTPS URL as you did earlier for other repo's HTTPS url.
-Paste these commands into your cloud shell window.
+- Now use the commands copied from Azure DevOps to configure the remote
+  repository and push the code to Azure DevOps.
+When prompted for a password,

-  - When prompted, enter your Azure DevOps username and the git credentials password you created earlier in this task.
+  paste your Azure DevOps Personal Access Token you copied earlier in this task.

-### Task 7: Connect securely to the build agent
+### Task 8: Connect securely to the build agent

 In this section, you will validate that you can connect to the new build agent VM.